Tips for first time landlords27-11-2023 | Other

-Starting your career as a landlord is exciting, but it can be daunting too.
-If you’ve ever been a tenant, you know all the things about your landlords that you appreciated and all the little things that drove you crazy - but owning investment property has slightly higher stakes than just risking annoying your tenant.
+Starting out as a first time landlord is an exciting adventure, but it can also be daunting.
+If you’ve ever been a tenant, you will know all the things that landlords did that you appreciated and all the little things that drove you crazy, but owning an investment property has slightly higher stakes than just risking annoying your tenant.
 If you do things wrong, you could end up in serious financial or legal hot water, so it’s vital to start off on the right note.

-However, it’s not just the lease that is important to have in writing.
+However, it’s not just the lease that you need to have in writing.
 To cover yourself legally, every communication you have with your tenants about the property should be in writing too.
-This includes things like planned inspections, maintenance visits, and giving notice.
+This includes things like planned property inspections, maintenance visits, and giving notice.
 If you speak to your tenants about these things over the phone, drop them an email afterwards that includes everything you agreed on.

 This way, if there are ever any disputes, you can rely on these written records to prove you’re in the right.